Suggestions for good pregnancy books please

 What I didn’t do when I wrote that chapter was recommend a good pregnancy book alternative.
 Now I’m looking for suggestions from you all, for good not scary midwife and doula friendly pregnancy books.
 Suggest away!

-8 Responses to “Suggestions for good pregnancy books please”
+11 thoughts on “Suggestions for good pregnancy books please

 The Thinking Woman’s Guide to a Better Birth by Henci Goer and Rhonda Wheeler